Fort Worth Personal Injury Lawyer With a Track Record of Success

 Wrongful death lawsuits are meant to compensate surviving family members for economic losses sustained as a result of losing the deceased’s income stream.
 Plaintiffs may also seek damages for the emotional loss of consortium.

-Our attorneys have experience and may be able to help you with any type of personal injury claim.
-A Francis Firm Fort Worth personal injury lawyer can help you navigate any of the following personal injury cases:
+The personal injury attorneys at Francis Law Firm have years of experience working with accident victims and can help you with your personal injury claim.
+Our experienced personal injury lawyer can help you navigate any of the following personal injury cases:

 - Car accidents.
 These often occur due to the negligence or carelessness of other drivers, resulting in damages to the victim.